MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layout-panels.md

 ## RelativePanel

 [**RelativePanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.relativepanel.aspx) lets you layout UI elements by specifying where they go in relation to other elements and in relation to the panel.
 By default, an element is positioned in the upper left corner of the panel.
-You can use RelativePanel with a [**VisualStateManager**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstatemanager.aspx) and [**AdaptiveTrigger**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.adaptivetrigger.aspx)s to rearrange your UI for different window sizes.
+You can use RelativePanel with [**VisualStateManager**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstatemanager.aspx) and [**AdaptiveTrigger**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.adaptivetrigger.aspx) to rearrange your UI for different window sizes.

-This table shows the attached properties you can use to align an element with the edge or center of the panel, and align and position it in relation to other elements.
+This table shows the attached properties you can use to align an element in relation to the panel or other elements.

 Panel alignment | Sibling alignment | Sibling position
 ----------------|-------------------|-----------------